 This is all you need to do to make this fantastic fall bread.
 In fact, there’s one more step left: enjoy this delicious keto pumpkin bread with your friends and family, along with a cup of milk or tea.

-- To make keto pumpkin bread with cream cheese frosting: Use a hand mixer and beat together 4 oz. softened cream cheese, 2 oz. softened unsalted butter, 1/2 cup of powdered Sweetener, and 1 tsp of vanilla extract until creamy.
-In 2-3 minutes this tasty keto frosting is ready to serve over sugar-free pumpkin bread
+- Keto pumpkin bread with cream cheese frosting: Combine 4 oz. of softened cream cheese, 2 oz. of unsalted butter, 1/2 cup of powdered sweetener, and 1 tsp of vanilla extract in a mixing bowl.
+Using a hand mixer, blend until you achieve a creamy consistency.
+In just 2-3 minutes, you have a delectable keto cream cheese frosting ready to lavish over your sugar-free pumpkin bread.

 What Pumpkin to Use?

-Pumpkin is the star of this recipe, and out of convenience, I recommend using canned pumpkin.
-It has the perfect texture and saves you a lot of time.
-Make sure not to use pumpkin pie filling because it has added sugar, starches, and other high-carb ingredients.
+Pumpkin is the star of this recipe, and for convenience I recommend using canned pumpkin puree.
+It has the perfect smooth texture and saves time in the kitchen.
+Just be sure not to use pumpkin pie filling, which contains added sugar, starch, and other high carb ingredients.

-Surely, you can make this keto sweet pumpkin bread with pumpkin puree.
-I love baking fresh pumpkin and then store it in the freezer so I can enjoy it all year long.
-Make sure to remove as much moisture as possible from the pumpkin.
-Otherwise, this gluten-free pumpkin bread will turn out soggy.
+You can also make this keto pumpkin bread with homemade pumpkin puree.
+I like to roast fresh pumpkin and freeze portions so I can bake with it all year round.
+If you use homemade puree, make sure to remove as much moisture as possible.
+Too much liquid will make the bread soggy instead of soft and fluffy.

-This low carb keto pumpkin bread is always a hit, and everyone keeps asking for more.
-You’ll be lucky to have a slice to enjoy!
+This low carb keto pumpkin bread is always a hit, and it disappears fast.
+If you’re lucky enough to have leftovers, here’s how to keep them fresh.

 Other Delicious Keto Pumpkin Recipes